oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 **Limiting scope is difficult**

 Assigning limited scopes to static tokens isn't straightforward.
 Static tokens usually grant access to the API called in its entirety—an all-or-nothing access level.
-Defining access for a limited scope, such as read access only vs. write access, depends on the API's vendor offering.
-Modifying only a subset of properties of a resource and other fine-grained access control measures may not be available or difficult to manage through static API tokens.
+Defining access for a limited scope, such as read access only vs. write access, and other fine-grained access control measures may not be available or difficult to manage through static API tokens.

 **Inherited permissions in user-generated tokens**

 User-generated access tokens usually adopt the user account permissions that generated them.
 If an admin generates the token, it has full access to all the resources and actions the admin can perform.
-Yikes!
-That's a very powerful token!
 To alleviate this concern, sometimes organizations set up service accounts with limited scopes to generate the token.
 However, doing so leads to user management overhead and potentially taking a seat within a license.

 **Auditing challenges**